-Controls can be applied to the work situation which could be defined as work practices, personal, administrative, or engineering.
-Apply them to fit the nature of the task depending on the specific situation.
+Heat Stress Controls, which can be applied to work situation, could be categorised as work practices, personal, administrative, or engineering.

+These controls shall be applied to fit the nature of the task depending on the specific situation.

-5.1 Engineering Controls
+6.1 Engineering Controls

 Feasible engineering controls will be sought and implemented, where practicable to do so, to reduce the heat load on an individual.
-This may include the following: